Bariatric Surgery Psychological Screenings

 Psychological Testing & Assessment is typically a 3-step process:

-Testing – You will have an appointment to complete the tests defined in the testing consultation step.
+Step 2: Testing – You will have an appointment to complete the tests defined in the testing consultation step.
 The time required can vary based on the tests.

-Testing Results – this 45-minute appointment with your Genesis Psychologist will focus on reviewing the testing results, any diagnosis (if applicable) and discussing next steps.
+Step 3: Report – this 45-minute appointment with your Genesis Psychologist will focus on reviewing the testing results, any diagnosis (if applicable) and discussing next steps.
 You will receive a written report summarizing the findings.